hudmont/xbindkeys-xinput/README.md

 - GNU Guile
 - popt
 - libffi ( guile depends on it but we have it as an explicit dep )
+- posix system ( fork+exec is needed for working properly )

 Additional requirements to compile from source: